pavansai007/APIs-with-weatherreport/README.md

 # Now create api link
 -- Go to the link https://openweathermap.org/api
 <br>
--- and create the apiKey for free
+-- and create the apiKey for free<br>

 --  and use that key to see all the weather report for citys